HEP-FCC/root2gltf/README.md

 ### API

 You can also call the converter in code.
-But file I/O is your responsibility — pass an already-opened ROOT file and a config object:
+File I/O is your responsibility — pass an already-opened ROOT file and an optional config object:

+Example with a config:

 ```ts
 import { writeFile } from "node:fs/promises";